How to use phalcon-devtools to accelerate Phalcon development

 phalcon project command

-If you are creating a new system, you should start with this command.
+When creating a new system, you'll start with this command.

 | --name | Project Name |